 Duration of Periods of Athletic Shape Development

-As previously stated, the time needed for certain athletes to obtain a state of athletic shape varies from one individual to another.
+As previously stated, the time needed for athletes to obtain a state of the athletic shape varies from one individual to another.
 From one perspective, it depends upon the functionality of individual characteristics of the athlete's body systems; and, from the other side, it depends on incoming training effects and other factors.
-It should be pointed out that the duration of acquisition of athletic shape depends on an athlete's age.
-Thus, at the age of 20 to 30 years, this period is normally 2 to 8 months.
+It should be pointed out that the duration of the acquisition of athletic shape depends on an athlete's age.
+Thus, at the age of 20 to 30 years, this period usually is 2 to 8 months.
 When an athlete becomes older (older than 30) period of athletic shape acquisition extends.
-The longer duration of acquisition of athletic shape happens because mechanisms of body systems' functioning change.
+The longer duration of acquisition of athletic shape happens because of mechanisms of body systems' functioning change.
 This concerns not only CNS, but other systems as well (i.e. yielding of conditioned reflexes, the chemical structure of the brain, etc.).

 The duration of athletic shape development is increased with frequent alteration of training means if a period of athletic shape acquisition starts after either active or passive rest.
 In some cases, periods of athletic shape acquisition might be longer when athletes use high volume training loads.
 These periods increase too when there are interruptions between training lessons, and micro and mesocycles of training (i.e. athlete's bad health condition).
 The time duration of preliminary general training (without the usage of competitive exercise) does not affect (influence) the duration of athletic shape acquisition.
 The same is correct in the case of simple and complex coordination exercises.

-It seems reasonable to assume that these periods are actually consecutive stages of controlling and managing the development of athletic shape (Matveev L. P. 1997).
+It seems reasonable to assume that these periods are consecutive stages of controlling and managing the development of athletic shape (Matveev L. P. 1997).
 Objective possibilities allow manipulating the phases of its development, appropriately shortening or lengthening them.
-Naturally, any coach or athlete cannot limitlessly lengthen or shorten these phases, because, in general, their durations are determined by internal regularities of organism's development and depend on a number of specific conditions (athlete's basic preparedness level; his individual abilities; specifics of sports; competition calendar etc.).
+Naturally, any coach or athlete cannot limitlessly lengthen or shorten these phases, because, in general, their durations are determined by internal regularities of organism's development and depend on several specific conditions (athlete's basic preparedness level; his abilities; specifics of sports; competition calendar etc.).
 The preparatory period, for example, cannot be shorter than it is necessary for given conditions for athletic shape acquirement.
 The competitive period must not be longer than what is allowed by the possibility of maintaining athletic shape.
-The length of the transition period depends, first of all, upon the total volume of preceding loads and a time necessary for the body's full rehabilitation.
+The length of the transition period depends, first of all, upon the total volume of preceding loads and time necessary for the body's full rehabilitation.

 To summarize, the following periods of such cycles can be pointed out:

 Rational duration of periods can be chosen within these limits in various sports and for the athletes with different qualities.
-The difference in the duration of the period depends upon the differences in the athletes' basic preparedness, as well as in training loads and in the peculiarities of the chosen sport or event.
+The difference in the duration of the period depends upon the differences in the athletes' basic preparedness, as well as in training loads and the peculiarities of the chosen sport or event.